1/31/2025

 Anders Jernhall

 Yes.
-After stellar performance in Q3, where we delivered an extremely strong result, profit fell down in the fourth quarter.
-We had a maintenance stop at the usual bond that we had during the autumn.
-We also had the rebuild that Henrik alluded to of the paper machine 52 in Braviken.
-They took a toll on profit by some 250 million kronas in higher fixed cost, maintenance cost, high variable cost, and some losses of volumes. since the market was a bit weaker we took more downtime anyhow and that also impacted profit a bit uh we had revenues from selling emission rights and a bonus for from the uk rock system of some hundred million sec that contributed positively We saw wood cost going up a bit more than 50 million kronas quarter over quarter.
-This is a gradual movement and we had a step change in fourth quarter which is more of a technical nature what harvesting we made. year over year we've seen that at wood cost have gone up close to half a billion we've been able to balance that cost increase by increasing volumes we've increased quite a lot both in paper and board we have also been able to run more our machines more efficiently and we've been able to sell more support services to the grid But the profit have gone down from a high level in 2023.
-This is partly due to that we have half a billion of electricity hedge gains in last year or 2023.
-We also have seen that prices for paper have come down from super high levels in 2023.
-And maybe a word on the fire.
+After a stellar performance in Q3, where we delivered an extremely strong result, profit fell down in the fourth quarter.
+We had a maintenance stop at Iggesund Mill, the usual one that we have during the autumn.
+We also had the rebuild that Henrik alluded to of the paper machine 52 in Braaviken.
+They took a toll on profit by some 250 million kronas in higher fixed cost, maintenance cost, higher variable cost, and some losses of volumes.
+But since the market was a bit weaker, we took more downtime anyhow, and that also impacted profit a bit.
+We had revenues from selling emission rights and a bonus from the UK ROC system of some 100 million SEK that contributed positively.
+We saw wood cost going up a bit more than 50 million kronas quarter over quarter.
+This is a gradual movement.
+We had a step change in fourth quarter, which is more of a technical nature, what harvesting we made.
+Year over year, we've seen that wood costs have gone up close to half a billion.
+We have been able to balance that cost increase by increasing volumes.
+We have increased quite a lot, both in paper and board.
+We have also been able to run our machines more efficiently, and we've been able to sell more support services to the grid.
+But the profit have gone down from the high level in 23.
+This is partly due to that we have had about half a billion of electricity hedge gains in last year or 23.
+And we also have seen that prices for paper have come down from super high levels in 23.
+And maybe a word on the fire at the Braviken mill.
 We had a fire in the biofuel burner just before Christmas.
 Production was out four days, and then we were back in operation for the paper machines.
-But the biofuel burner is out operations we have to run on combination of other a bit more expensive burners that this is expected to cost us some 40 million sec in the fourth quarter that's our deductible roughly on the insurance And we're still researching how the rebuild will be of the boiler, but we don't expect more costs than 40 million SEK from this event.
+But the biofuel burner is out of operation, so we have to run a combination of other, a bit more expensive burners.
+This is expected to cost us some 40 million SEK in the fourth quarter.
+That's our deductible, roughly, on the insurance.
+And we're still researching how the rebuild will be of the boiler, but we don't expect more costs than 40 million SEK from this event.
 And that will occur in the first quarter.

 speaker